Contact Us ccc@ccclegacy.org 540-984-8735

 CCC Memorial Byway Designated

-Shenandoah County's Board of Supervisors unanimously approves designation of Rt.
+Shenandoah County's Board of Supervisors unanimously approved designation of Rt.
 675 as the Shenandoah County CCC Memorial Byway.
-VA DOT subsequently approves the byway designation, and efforts remain underway to approve the naming of the byway.
-The process has brought much-needed attention to Camp Wolf Gap and its African American CCC history.
+The VA DOT subsequently approved the byway designation, and efforts are still underway to approve the naming of the byway.
+This process brought much needed attention to the existence of Camp Wolf Gap and its African American history.

 Latest from CCC Legacy